Zoning in the United States: Standard State Zoning Enabling Act

-The State Standard Zoning Enabling Act (SZEA) is a federal planning document first drafted and published through the United States Commerce Department in 1922, which gave states a model under which they could enact their own zoning enabling laws.
+The Standard State Zoning Enabling Act (SZEA) is a federal planning document first drafted and published through the United States Commerce Department in 1922, which gave states a model under which they could enact their own zoning enabling laws.
 The genesis for this act is the initiative of Herbert Hoover while he was Secretary of Commerce.
 Deriving from a general policy to increase home ownership in the United States, Secretary Hoover established the Advisory Committee on Zoning, which was assigned the task of drafting model zoning statutes.
 This committee was later known as the Advisory Committee on City Planning and Zoning.
-Among the members of this committee were Edward Bassett, Alfred Bettman, Morris Knowles, Nelson Lewis, Frederick Law Olmsted, Jr., and Lawrence Veiller.
+Among the members of this committee were Edward Bassett, Alfred Bettman, Morris Knowles, Nelson Lewis, Frederick Law Olmsted Jr., and Lawrence Veiller.

 The Advisory Committee on Zoning appointed a subcommittee under the title of "Laws and Ordinances."
 This committee—which included Bassett, Knowles, Lewis, and Veiller—composed a series of drafts for SZEA, with one dated as early as December 15, 1921.
 A second draft came forth from the subcommittee in January 1922.
 Several drafts culminated in the first published document in 1924, which was revised and republished in 1926.

 Initial reception

 During their inception, zoning laws were harshly criticized as an overreach of government power.
 Some believed that they were an unjust restriction of private action, while others believed that the power of zoning would be corrupted in the hands of bureaucrats.
 General P. Lincoln Mitchell went as far as to call zoning laws "an advanced form of communism."
 Others supported zoning laws for their uniform and consistent application, and believed that they would be a force of social equality.
-The constitutionality of zoning laws was highly debated until the ruling of Euclid v.
-Amber Realty.
+The constitutionality of zoning laws was highly debated until the ruling of Village of Euclid v.
+Ambler Realty.